baketti/Books-manager-challenge/README.md

 ## Project Overview

-The Books Management Challenge is a CLI-based application designed to manage a library of books and authors.
-This project provides the ability to perform CRUD (Create, Read, Update, Delete) operations on both books and authors directly from the command line interface (CLI).
-The project ensures smooth data management and interaction between the CLI and a SQLite database.
+The Books Management Challenge is an application designed to manage a library of books and authors.
+This project provides the ability to perform CRUD (Create, Read, Update, Delete) operations on both books and authors either directly from the command line interface (CLI) or through an exposed API with HTTP requests.
+The project ensures smooth data management and interaction between the CLI, API, and a SQLite database.

 ## Technologies Used